function-store/FunctionStore_tools/README.md

 4. Drag and drop the downloaded `.tox` to the root (`/`) level of your network, or drag and drop the `.tox` to an existing project file's root level
 6. (Strongly Suggested) Save the project file and set it as default startup file in `Preferences->General->Startup File Mode/Custom Startup File` so that it is used in every project from then on!
 7. (Alternative Strong Suggestion) There is a `FNS_TDDefault.toe` file which already has the toolkit inside, feel free to use that as a Custom Startup File!
+8. Bonus: `Alt-RightClick` (or `Alt-MiddleClick`) on any of the newly added toolbar icons to open the relevant wiki in a browser! (`Option-Right/MiddleClick` for Mac users)

 > **Note:** There might be errors shown initially but upon right clicking on the component and clicking `Clear (Children) Script Errors` they should be gone.

+## Mac Compatibility

+While 99% of the features work identically for Mac, users should pay attention to the following:
+- Olib Browser does not work on Mac
+- **When referring to hotkeys in the Wiki `Alt` refers to `Cmd`**
+    - With the exception of opening the relevant Wiki by `Option-Right/MiddleClick`ing an icon in the toolbar
+    - Unfortunately Mac [will not open](https://forum.derivative.ca/t/ui-viewfile-urls-on-mac-inconsistent-and-incorrect/433218) these links correctly though

 ## Syncing/Externalizing